mattiamanzati/schema-is-all-you-need/slides.md

 <!--
 Unfortunately eventually we reach a point were we cannot make strict type definitions anymore.

-They eventually have to reach the outside world for data, and as soon we do that, every assumption made while defining our strict types at compile time goes away.
+Our application eventually may reach the outside world for data, and as soon we do that, every assumption made while defining our strict types at compile time goes away.

 And this is not restricted to interacting with network APIs, this applies as well when you have to fetch data back from some kind of storage.

 Even though we may manage the storage of our application ourself, are we sure that the data we persist has'nt been corrupted or is somehow incompatible with our newest application update?